lmorg/murex/docs/user-guide/interactive-shell.md

 The `|` token will behave much like any other shell however `->` will offer suggestions with matching data types (as seen in `runtime --methods`).
 This is a way of helping highlight commands that naturally follow after another in a pipeline.
-Which is particularly important in _murex_ as it introduces data types and dozens of new builtins specifically for working with data structures in an intelligent and readable yet succinct way.
+Which is particularly important in Murex as it introduces data types and dozens of new builtins specifically for working with data structures in an intelligent and readable yet succinct way.

-You can add your own commands and functions to _murex_ as methods by defining them with `method`.
+You can add your own commands and functions to Murex as methods by defining them with `method`.
 For example if we were to add `jq` as a method:

     method: define jq {